ivangfr/ethereum-springboot-react/README.md

 - ### Start player-api

-  - Open a new terminal and navigate to `ethereum-springboot-react/player-api` folder
+  - In a terminal, make sure you are inside `ethereum-springboot-react/player-api` folder

   - Export to `ETHEREUM_CONTRACT_SOCCERMANAGER_ADDRESS` environment variable the `SoccerManager` contract address obtained at [Deploy Smart Contract](#deploy-smart-contract) step
     ```